milkymind/fodinha.club/README.md

 MIT License.
 Feel free to fork, remix, and improve the game.

+---

+## 🎉 Acknowledgments

-Made with ❤️ for fans of Brazilian card games and good old-fashioned mind games.
+Made with ❤️ for fans of Brazilian card games and strategic multiplayer experiences.

+**Special thanks to the community** for testing, feedback, and contributions that made this game robust and enjoyable.

+---